The Artist: George Arthur Bush

 Did you know George Bush was an artist?
 No, we’re not talking about that George Bush, although incidentally, he does dabble in painting.
+(Really, he does.
+If you look it up, he’s quite good.)
 And no, we’re not referring to his papa, George Sr, either.

-Our Covers of the Week edition for Monday, November 29, 2021, to Sunday, December 5, 2021, highlights romance covers created by the very talented George Arthur (G. A.) Bush.
+Our Covers of the Week edition for Monday, November 29, 2021, to Sunday, December 5, 2021, highlights romance covers created by the very talented George Arthur Bush, aka G. A. Bush.